open-metadata/OpenMetadata/openmetadata-docs/content/main-concepts/metadata-standard/schemas/entity/teams/user.md

 - **`changeDescription`**: Change that lead to this version of the entity.
 Refer to *../../type/entityHistory.json#/definitions/changeDescription*.
 - **`deleted`** *(boolean)*: When `true` indicates the entity has been soft deleted.
 Default: `False`.
 - **`roles`**: Roles that the user has been assigned.
 Refer to *../../type/entityReference.json#/definitions/entityReferenceList*.
-- **`inheritedRoles`**: Roles that a user is inheriting either as part of system default role or through membership in teams that have set team default roles.
+- **`inheritedRoles`**: Roles that a user is inheriting through membership in teams that have set team default roles.
 Refer to *../../type/entityReference.json#/definitions/entityReferenceList*.
 ## Definitions

 - **`authenticationMechanism`** *(object)*: User/Bot Authentication Mechanism.
 Cannot contain additional properties.